POL 11.35.01 - Code of Student Conduct

 8.4 Plagiarism

 Plagiarism is the use or close imitation of the language and thoughts of another and the representation of the other’s work as their own.
-The act of submitting work for evaluation or to meet a requirement is regarded as assurance that the work is the result of the student's own thought and study, produced without assistance, and stated in that student's own words, except as quotation marks, references, or footnotes acknowledge the use of other sources.
+The act of submitting work for evaluation or to meet a requirement is regarded as assurance that the work is the result of the student’s own thought and study, produced without assistance, and stated in that student’s own words, except as quotation marks, references, or footnotes acknowledge the use of other sources.
 Any ideas or materials taken from another source for either written or oral use must be fully and correctly acknowledged.
+Submission of work used previously must first be approved by the faculty member.
 Plagiarism includes, but is not limited, to the following actions:

-(a) Representing the work of others as his or her own; or
+(a) Representing the work of others as their own; or

 (b) Submitting written materials without proper attribution or acknowledgment of the source.